qxresearch/qxresearch-event-1/Applications/Birthday Reminder/README.md

 - User will select birthday
 - User will select time of the reminder
-- In that day | time program will wish her/him a happy birthda ❤️
+- In that day | time program will wish her/him a happy birthday ❤️
 ```
 ### Requirements